BitopanBaishya/VSD-Tapeout-Program-2025---Week-0/README.md

 Although certain challenges were encountered during the setup, they provided valuable learning experiences in debugging and problem-solving within a Linux environment.

+>[!NOTE]
-📌For easy navigation to all weeks of the program, please visit the [Master Repository](https://github.com/BitopanBaishya/VSD-Tapeout-Program-2025.git).
+> For easy navigation to all the weeks of the program, please visit the [Master Repository](https://github.com/BitopanBaishya/VSD-Tapeout-Program-2025.git).